-- safety being a measure of system dependability under failures. - integrity denoting protection against improper alterations of a system.
+- maintainability being the predispisition of a system to updates/evolution, - safety being a measure of system dependability under failures, - integrity denoting protection against improper alterations of a system.

 Security denotes the ability of a system to protect itself from unauthorized activities.
 It is characterized by both joint properties with dependability (i.e., by availability, and integrity) as well as individual features including authorisability, auditability, confidentiality, and nonrepudiability [59].
 Performability provides measures of system performance concerning the Quality of Service requirements defined in terms of transmission delay, delay variation (jitter), throughput/goodput, and packet delivery ratio [54].